Build Up Open Call

 + Promote feelings of safety, comfort and inclusion in public space

-We are particularly interested in working with organisations supporting young people to address structural issues that impact them.
+We are particularly interested in working with organisations supporting young people to address structural issues that impact them or amplifying youth voices in areas undergoing regeneration.
 Public space projects involve multiple local stakeholders and are an opportunity for young people to influence decision makers.